The Fusion of Yoga and Alchemy: A of New Age Revamp

 Where yoga and alchemy meet, we find a common desire: to change the physical form of human beings.
 These practices include techniques to fight off aging, as well as smoothening of wrinkles and prolonging life among other benefits they provide within the treatment or healing process.
 Though their aims are the same, they look different as well.
 Yoga is drawd from mental and physical exercises while alchemy is grounded in herbal, mineral woods or metallic remedies.
 They are both systems for achieving the divine body, albeit one does it in life (jīvanmukti) while the other is perfection of physical form.
 Yoga has made it big in the global wellness industry, and Indian alchemy may be coming next; but where did Yoga start, what about Alc…

-Crossroads: Find Concealed Connections
+Crossroads: Discover Hidden Connections

 The Odd Couple: Yoga and Alchemy in Bed Together